-Learn more on WHO’s work on sanitation and Antimicrobial Resistance:
+Learn more about WHO’s work on wastewater, sanitation and Antimicrobial Resistance:

 - Infographic on sanitation and Antimicrobial Resistance (AMR)

 - A short interview on the links between WASH and AMR